franzbu/EnhancedSpaces.spoon/README.md

   },
   ...
 ```
-As you can see in the example above, 'modifierSnapKey1' and 'modifierSnapKey3' are not used and are therefore empty. 'modifierSnapKey2' contains the three desired shortcuts, and by pressing 'modifierSnapKey1' and 'j', for example, scenario 'a2' is activated, which means that the active window snaps into the right half of the screen.
+As you can see in the example above, 'modifierSnapKey1' and 'modifierSnapKey3' are not used and are therefore empty. 'modifierSnapKey2' contains the three desired shortcuts.

+Now, by pressing 'modifierSnapKey1' and 'j', for example, scenario 'a2' is activated, which means that the active window snaps into the right half of the screen.

 ## Additional Information